History of Indigenous Australians: 1770–1850s: impact of British colonisation

 Aboriginal Tasmanians first came to contact with Europeans when the Baudin expedition to Australia arrived at Adventure Bay in 1802.
 The French explorers were more friendly to the Indigenous than the British further north.
-Already earlier, in 1800, European whalers had been to the Bass Strait islands, were they had used kidnapped aboriginal women.
+Already earlier, in 1800, European whalers had been to the Bass Strait islands, where they had used kidnapped aboriginal women.
 The local Indigenous also sold women to the sailors.
 Later the descendants of these women would be the last survivors of Tasmanian Indigenous people.